 Jose Jimenez (LCI) - Education Director - Jose Jimenez has been involved in the cycling industry for ten years as a manager of several bike shops, and currently the SGV Bicycle Education Center (BEC).
 After seeing the positive impact cycling has made on people that walk through his shop’s doors every day, Jose has used his cycling knowledge to reach out to many local bicycle coalitions, businesses, community members, and city officials in an effort to further promote cycling.
 Jose believes cycling is more than just a sport, but also a method of environmentally-friendly transportation, and a healthy activity that can bring friends, families and entire communities closer together.
 A Pasadena resident, he can often be found mountain biking in the San Gabriel Mountains or road biking throughout the San Gabriel Valley.

-Andrew Fung Yip (LCI #4283) - Program Coordinator - Andrew Yip is a native of the San Gabriel Valley who served as one of three primary assistant instructors for ActiveSGV's execution of Need to Know courses in 2013.
+Andrew Fung Yip (LCI) - Program Specialist - Andrew Yip is a native of the San Gabriel Valley who served as one of three primary assistant instructors for ActiveSGV's execution of Need to Know courses in 2013.
 He was a volunteer for ActiveSGV from 2012-2014 before being hired as a Program Coordinator.
 His love for the bicycle follows him wherever he goes whether it’s trying out the bike shares in New York, riding a Dutch 3-speed in Amsterdam, or riding rush hour with the hundreds of Chinese bicyclists in Beijing.
 Andrew also works as the San Gabriel Mountains Forever outreach liaison for ActiveSGV to encourage participation in conservation efforts of our local natural resources in Southern California.
-He is currently attending Azusa Pacific University and works as a Human Resources Specialist in the United States Army Reserves.
+He served in the the United States Army Reserves for eight years before honorably discharged in 2015.
 Aside from bicycling, Andrew enjoys travelling, hiking, and managing his garage/bicycle museum.

-Efren Moreno (LCI) - Vice President, Advisory Board - Alhambra resident and former City Council Member Efren Moreno is an avid cyclist.
+Efren Moreno (LCI) - Alhambra resident and former City Council Member Efren Moreno is an avid cyclist.
 In addition to helping found ActiveSGV, Efren has served on the boards of a number of different LA-area bicycle groups, including Multicultural Communities for Mobility (MCM), the LA County Bicycle Coalition, and CICLE.